mj-will/mj-will.github.io/_posts/2020-04-03-remote-tensorboard.md

 fi

 ```
-Here we've used portforwarding when start the ControlMaster to forward the port on the remote machine to port 6006 on our local machine.
+Here we've used port-forwarding when start the ControlMaster to forward the port on the remote machine to port 6006 on our local machine.
 Notice we've also added `tb-` to the names of sockets, this differentiates them from any you may have for the same host that you don't want to be used to Tensorboard.
 This script would work as is, but you run this risk of starting multiple connections and then not being able to correctly exit the tunnels, so let's add a statement to check if there's
 an existing connection already:

 ```bash